ndjinga/SOLVERLAB/README.md

 -----------------------------------
 However the SALOME binary file can be very large (up to 5GB).
 Compilation of SOLVERLAB from source files can provide a faster alternative using less disk and memory space.

-In order to build SOLVERLAB on your system you will need the
+In order to build SOLVERLAB on your system you will need
 - the package [CMAKE](https://cmake.org/),
 - a C++  compiler such as  [g++](https://gcc.gnu.org/)
 - optionally [Python3](https://www.python.org/downloads/) to run python language scripts